-April 5th `75 Detroit, MI Olympia Stadium (w/ Suzi Quatro)[Ticket] [Ticket] (17,000 tickets sold out in an hour) Show sold out and additional show nbooked for the 8th.
+April 5th '75 Detroit, MI, Olympia Stadium (w/ Suzi Quatro)[Ticket] [Ticket] (17,000 tickets sold out in an hour) Show sold out and additional show booked for the 8th.

 - The original band are in the audience (minus Glen) and discuss business matters after the show.
 This was pretty much the end of the original band.

-April 8th `75 Detroit, MI, Olympia Stadium (w/ Suzi Quatro) [Ticket] - We have tickets for April 5th but there are also listings for the 8th at the same venue.
-Possibly a show added after the first show sold out.
-Listed in Ann Arbor Sun (March 28th-April 11th) who list the show on the 5th s sold out.
+April 8th '75 Detroit, MI, Olympia Stadium (w/ Suzi Quatro) [Ticket] - Second Show added around March 10th after the first show sold out.
+Listed in Ann Arbor Sun (March 28th-April 11th).

 April 25th '75 'The Nightmare' scheduled to air on ABC TV although regional dates seem to vary, with the suggestion some areas aired the show as early as the 19th.
 The majority seem to list it on the 25th though.
 The TV Special received a more then respectable amount of preview press running up to the screening, most showing a stock photo of Alice with Vincent Price.